Tracking for the Winter Reading program begins in...

 Participants may only win one prize.

-3rd: Use the Google form link — click here .
+2nd: Use the online form link — click here when the program starts.

-Enter your hours as often as you would like via these options.
-There are no limits on entries.
+Enter your hours* as often as you would like via these options.
 Amanda will take care of the rest.

 No!
 The books, audiobooks and e-books do not have to be borrowed from the Library to count.
 Same can be said for magazines, newspapers, journal articles, etc. Time spent reading social media posts should not be counted.

-Reading hour postcards and tracker bookmarks must be submitted before 5 pm on Saturday, March 19th in order to be entered into the drawings.
-Google form entries must be submitted by 11:59 pm on Sunday, March 20th.
+Reading hour postcards must be submitted by 7:55 pm on Tuesday, March 19th in order to be entered into the drawings.
+Online entries will be accepted until 11:59 pm on Tuesday, March 19th.

 Participants must be ages 18+.